renatols-jf/spboot-chassi/README.md

 # Changelist

+## UNRELEASED
+- Added config for displaying application health as an average of the operations or as the current lowest operation health.

 ## 0.0.8
 - Added labels for application name and instance id.
 Application name is exported to the logs and metrics, and instance id to the metrics.
 Application name will only be exported if a value is found